Badrinarayanan1/quiz-app/README.md

 # QuizRoom – Real-Time Quiz App

 QuizRoom is a modern, real-time quiz application built with a TypeScript/Node.js backend and a beautiful React + Tailwind CSS frontend using shadcn/ui components.
 It allows users to join quiz rooms, answer questions live, and see real-time leaderboards.
-Admins can create and control quizzes with ease.
+Admins can create and control quizzes with ease

 ## ✨ Features